Please read the guidelines before submitting your work.

 Are We Open for Submissions?

 Come sit a spell and listen closely to what we’ve got to say.
-First off, WE ARE ACCEPTING SUBMISSIONS for our 2020-2021 publishing calendars.
+First off, WE ARE ACCEPTING SUBMISSIONS for our late 2021 publishing calendar.

 HAINTS AND HOLLERS II

-We will be placing a formal call for submissions to Haints and Hollers Two – More Ghost Tales from Appalachia in mid-2020.
+We will be placing a formal call for submissions to Haints and Hollers Two – More Ghost Tales from Appalachia in March 2021.
 Check back for more information